 What We Do

-Annually, we respond to about 1,500 calls for services.
-The types of calls we get include things like injured animals, requests to pick up animals, removal of dead animals, taking reports of animal bites, and removal of snakes.
-We also patrol for stray animals, cite leash law violations, and investigate the inhumane treatment of animals.
+Animal service calls include but are not limited to injured animals in roadways, requests to pick up animals, removal of dead animals, and taking reports of animal bites.
+We also patrol for stray animals, leash law violations, and investigate the inhumane treatment of animals.

 Do I need to license my dog and, if so, when?

 You must license your dog when the dog is four months or older.
 This license must be renewed annually.
 Get your dog license.

 What do I do about a neighbor's noisy pet and what will be done?

 We do respond to animal noise complaints.
 We begin with providing an educational brochure to the animal's owner and ask that they comply with state and city laws.
 If the noise continues, we may have to refer the matter to the Alameda County District Attorney's Office for prosecution.

 What happens if I'm bitten by an animal?

 We investigate and document animal bites following the guidelines of the State Health & Welfare Agency Department of Health Services for treatment, investigation and control of animal bites.
 We generally do not take reports on rodent bites.
 For rodent bites, please contact Alameda County Vector Control at 510.567.6800.

 Will Animal Services pick up cats that I find on my property?